UK Education System

 UK Degree Online

 Students who want a UK accredited degree but don’t want to relocate have the option to study online.
-There are a number of institutions that offer reputable online programs like the University of Birmingham University of Birmingham and Nottingham Trent University.
+There are a number of institutions that offer reputable online programs like the University of Birmingham.
 With the growing demand of distance learning programs it's now possible to get a top education from a UK college or university, right online.

 Please note that Scotland has a separate education system and does not conform to the above structure.
 Please learn more about the Scottish Education System.